shonaka/useful_links/README.md

 ## EEG related
 * [Makoto's preprocessing pipeline](https://sccn.ucsd.edu/wiki/Makoto's_preprocessing_pipeline) - Very detailed step by step instructions and reasoning on EEG cleaning pipeline.
 Although these steps could not simply be applied to your data since there's always things to account for, it's a good source to understand basic steps in EEG processing.
 The codes is also [available](https://sccn.ucsd.edu/wiki/Makoto%27s_useful_EEGLAB_code#Example_of_batch_code_to_preprocess_multiple_subjects_.2801.2F12.2F2017_updated.29).
-* [Online EEGLAB workshop](https://sccn.ucsd.edu/wiki/Online_EEGLAB_Workshop) - A very good lists of resources to understand methods regarding EEG.
+* [Online EEGLAB workshop](https://sccn.ucsd.edu/wiki/Online_EEGLAB_Workshop) - An awesome lists of resources to understand methods regarding EEG.
 It has videos, pdfs, articles you could refer to.
 * [EEGLAB list archives](https://sccn.ucsd.edu/pipermail/eeglablist/) - Not always useful, but could be a good source to find a specific answer regarding EEG.
 If you want to find out more than two words at the same time, Google chrome extension: [Multi-highlight](https://chrome.google.com/webstore/detail/multi-highlight/pfgfgjlejbbpfmcfjhdmikihihddeeji) could be useful.
-* [EEGLAB tutorials](https://sccn.ucsd.edu/wiki/EEGLAB_Wiki) - All the tutorials on EEGLAB are very useful when understanding EEG related things.
-But they are also very specific to EEGLAB open source library.
+* [EEGLAB tutorials](https://sccn.ucsd.edu/wiki/EEGLAB_Wiki) - All the tutorials on EEGLAB are really useful when understanding EEG related things.
+But they are also a little specific to EEGLAB open source library.
 * [Fieldtrip tutorials](http://www.fieldtriptoolbox.org/tutorial) - All the tutorials on Fieldtrip are very useful when understanding EEG related or fMRI related things.

 ##### Books
-* [Analyzing Neural Time Series Data: Theory and Practice](https://www.amazon.com/Analyzing-Neural-Time-Data-Neuropsychology/dp/0262019876/ref=sr_1_2?ie=UTF8&qid=1497147525&sr=8-2&keywords=mike+x+cohen) - Very good book to understand analysis on EEG.
-Covers from very basics of how to use MATLAB to in depth time frequency analysis in EEG.
+* [Analyzing Neural Time Series Data: Theory and Practice](https://www.amazon.com/Analyzing-Neural-Time-Data-Neuropsychology/dp/0262019876/ref=sr_1_2?ie=UTF8&qid=1497147525&sr=8-2&keywords=mike+x+cohen) - A very good book to understand analysis on EEG.
+Covers from the basics of how to use MATLAB to in depth time frequency analysis in EEG.

 ## Source Analysis related
 * [The MNI brain and the Talairach atlas](http://www.nil.wustl.edu/labs/kevin/man/answers/mnispace.html)